Gentreo Review 2023: Honest Review by an AttorneyEstate Planning

 • 5 minutes to complete other documents.

-The Gentreo homepage discusses how the product came about: the co-founder of Gentreo, Renee Fry, took her parents to an estate planning lawyer who charged them $10,000 to prepare what she believed were standard documents that the lawyer had provided to other clients.
-She thought: There has to be a better way.
+The co-founder of Gentreo, Renee Fry, took her parents to an estate planning lawyer who charged them $10,000 to prepare what she believed were standard documents.
+She thought: there has to be a better way.
 And Gentreo was born.

 In this Gentreo review, I will give you an overview of what Gentreo has to offer and its pros and cons so you can decide if it is a good fit for you.